rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 An `enum` type allows one to define mutually-exclusive classes of values.
-The examples shown above used `enum` for simple symbolic tags, but in Rust, such definitions can define much richer classes of data.
+The examples shown above used `enum` for simple symbolic tags, but in Rust, enums can define much richer classes of data.

 For example, a binary tree is either a leaf, or an internal node with references to two child trees.
 Here is one way to encode a tree of